mocatfrio/framework-based-programming/crud-operations/README.md

 # CRUD Operations (Without Reactive)

-1. Make a Spring Boot project
+1. Create new Spring Boot project
 2. To make a CRUD operations program, we need:
    * Model
    * Controller